gak92/space-travel-hub/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# REACT/REDUX Project - Bookstore
+# REACT/REDUX Project - Space Travelers Hub

 > In this porject, We worked with the real live data from the SpaceX API.
 We build a web application for a company that provides commercial and scientific space travel services.
 The application will allow users to book rockets and join selected space missions.